jordanhenn/API-Hack-Capstone/README.md

 ![Streaming locations](./readmephotos/streaminglocation.png)

-Once the user hits the "Where is it streaming button?" on the previous page, the movie's tmdb ID is sent through the Utelly API to retrieve its current streaming locations.
+Once the user hits the "Where's it streaming?" button on the previous page, the movie's tmdb ID is sent through the Utelly API to retrieve its current streaming locations.

 ### Tech used ###
 HTML/CSS/JavaScript/jQuery